 Why Having A Boyfriend Post 50 Is The Best

 Now as we celebrate our six years together, I no longer desire a diamond ring or wedding band on my finger.
 Nor do I wish for a housemate.
-I love having a boyfriend at this age and love being in a grownup “L.A.T. – Living Apart Together” relationship.
+I love dating after 50 and having a boyfriend at this age and love being in a grownup “L.A.T. – Living Apart Together” relationship.
 It’s the best.
 Here’s why:

 ♥ I get to sleep together and alone.
 Some nights when I crave a warm hug he’s there and when I don’t, he’s not.

 ♥ I can cook dinner for L when we’re together and he can use his microwave and takeout on days we’re apart.
 And I don’t have to feel guilty.

 ♥ I look forward to spending time with L during weeknights and on weekends.
 I get excited to see L on our date nights.
 Maybe because we don’t see each other every day.

 ♥ L and I don’t argue over finances.
 What’s mine is mine, and what’s his is his.
 We’re committed to each other — just not financially.